TheBIMsider/BYF/README.md

 - [Airtable](https://airtable.com) for providing an excellent database platform
 - Open source community for inspiration and best practices
 - Fitness tracking community for feature ideas and feedback
-- Beta testers who helped refine the database structure
+- Beta testers who helped refine the database structure and field mappings
+- AI-assisted development tools that enabled rapid iteration and systematic debugging

 ---